 Solid college prep begins at home, and it doesn’t happen overnight — so make a long-term plan to help your child succeed when she heads to campus.

 First, the good news: the number of students with ADHD and/or LD attending college has increased exponentially in the past 30 years.
 Getting into college is only half the battle.
 All teens, especially those with ADHD and LD, need strategies to meet increased academic expectations and to live on their own.

-A Tale of Two Freshman
+A Tale of Two Freshmen

 Catherine and Mary finished their first semester at college.
 Catherine is distraught.
 She found out that she is on academic probation, and her performance next semester will determine whether she’ll be eligible to return to college the following year.
 Catherine knew that having ADHD and LD in reading would make college more challenging, but she was blindsided by having to manage it all with no adult supervision.

 Her social adjustment went well — she joined some clubs and made some friends — but the academic transition was rocky.
 She was late for classes or missed them entirely.
 She found it hard to make and follow a schedule, keep up with her assignments, take her medication, and use available resources at the school to help her avoid this crisis.
 She was embarrassed and depressed that she did so poorly; her self-esteem took a hit.

 Mary, on the other hand, is happy.
 She got a 3.0 GPA.
 She was able to create and follow a daily schedule, made some great friends, kept her room and herself organized, and handled her medication and much of her daily life, with only occasional help from her parents.
-Her ADHD and LD in reading brought many academic challenges, but she had practiced coping skills in high school, had ongoing coaching from her parents, and knew how to use all of the services and accommodations available to her on campus.
+Her ADHD and LD in reading brought many academic challenges, but she had practiced coping skills in high school, had ongoing coaching from her parents, and knew how to self-advocate for all of the services and accommodations available to her on campus.